justsml/system-setup-tools/README.md

 # system-setup-tools

-## Setup Docker Host Server
+## Docker Host Server Setup
 Tested on Ubuntu 16.04+, Debian 7, 8, 9.

-1. Add SSH Keys - You should configure this for your keys ;)
+1. Add SSH Keys to authorized_keys for current user (root, i know, send a PR) - You should configure this for your keys ;)
 1. Sets up common dependencies (nfs, zfs, aufs, curl, openssl, vim)
 1. If not already installed, install Docker
 1. If needed, it creates new id_rsa & id_ed25519 keys